eladjmc/terraform-lambda-aws/README.md

 ## Prerequisites
 * Account in AWS
-* Jenkins with an access to github account with the project files and terraform version 1.3.7+ installed on it
+* Jenkins with terraform version 1.3.7+ installed on it and access to github account with the project files and
 * Terraform 'tfvars' file that contains all the variables needed for the setup(access key and secret key)
 * Big cup of coffee 😉☕

 ## Jenkins:
 1. Log in to your Jenkins server
-2. Connect your Jenkins to your Github account using a private key(Github should have the public key)
+2. Connect your Jenkins to your Github account using a private key(Github should have the public key) - This step can be skipped if the repo is public
 3. Create a new Jenkins Pipeline linked to your GitHub repository